janekx21/bachelor-thesis/chapters/ba.typ

 ontology_document: $ => seq(repeat($.prefix_declaration), $.ontology),
 ```

-Tree sitter rules are always read from the `$` object and named in snake_case.
+Tree-sitter rules are always read from the `$` object and named in snake_case.
 Some are prefixed with `_`.
 We call theses "hidden rules".
 We call rules that
 are not prefixed "named rules" and we call terminals symbols, literals and
 regular expressions "anonymous rules".
 For example the rule